 Admission: 65DKK (adults), 20DKK (children)

 The Cisterns (aka Cisternerne) is a fascinating place that was originally Copenhagen’s water supply system before it transformed into a museum of modern glass art and finally into a cool underground art exhibition venue.

-Perfect for those seeking a unique museum attraction, the sights are spectacular and reminiscent of something out of a Harry Potter movie.
+Perfect for those seeking more unique things to do in Copenhagen, the sights here are spectacular and reminiscent of something out of a Harry Potter movie.

 Relax in a Steaming hot Sauna

 What could be more Nordic than relaxing in a steaming hot outdoor sauna in the middle of winter?

 CopenHot celebrates this Scandinavian tradition wholeheartedly, with countless options on offer including scenic spas with panoramic views on the water, giant wooden tubs of hot water, and sailing spas with heaters, yes – literal boats full of spas, floating on the open waters.